parsiad/parsiad.github.io/_posts/2024-09-02-r_squared_and_multiple_regression.md

 We stress that the results of this section apply only to the former.
 Put more succinctly, **on the test set, R squared is not guaranteed to be equal to the square of the correlation between the predictor and target** for the OLS predictor.

-To establish that on the training set, R squared is equal to the square of the correlation between the predictor and target for the OLS predictor, we first prove a series of smaller results:
+To establish that on the training set, R squared is equal to the square of the correlation between the predictor and target for the OLS predictor, we use a series of smaller results:

-**Lemma.**
+**Lemma 1.**
-*The target and OLS predictor are equal in expectation.*
+*The OLS predictor is unbiased.*

 *Proof*.
 Direct computation yields